Ezee1015/zoomme/README.md

 </p></details>
 <!-- End 7 -->

+## :suspect: Secret :suspect:
+> Shhh!
+Don't tell anybody... :zipper_mouth_face:
+>
+> You can customize certain features in the app :art: by editing the header file (`zoomwidget.hpp`).
+Within this file, there are macros that determine various program behaviors.
+You can modify the content of these macros located inside the "Customization" comment section.
+To apply the changes you've made, simply recompile the program.
+>
+> Some of the customizable elements include:
+>
+> - FPS of the recording
+> - The date format when saving screenshots and recordings
+> - Color codes for the color of the drawings
+> - Icons in the status bar

 ## Credit
 - Magnifying glass icon: Research or Magnifying Glass Flat Icon Vector.svg from Wikimedia Commons by Videoplasty.com, CC-BY-SA 4.0
 - Pencil: The "Pencil" icon used by MobiText from Wikimedia Commons by Gavinstubbs09, CC-BY-SA-3.0